ren-hoek/ds-hack/README.md

 Pipeline element as follows (seperate branch for each task)

+1. Convert Inputs to text
-1. Prepare - Convert PDF to JPG and JPG to text (both handwritten and printed text) via Azure Computer Vision OCR API
+1a.
+Image to text - Convert image to text (handwritten and printed text) via Azure Computer Vision OCR API 1b.
+XHTML to text - Extract text from XHTML using Beautiful Soup 1c.
+PDF to text - Use Pytesseract to convert PDF to text
-2. Extraction - Extract text from HTML.
+2. Text to Database - send text to database using
-3. Process - Entity extraction, stopword removal, lemmatization etc.
-4. Modeling (Unsupervised) - Cluster on TFIDF, Word2Vec, Doc2Vec.
-Fitted with both a local model and famous pre-trained models such as Glove
-5. Modeling (Supervised)- Create features using regular expressions and feed into Logisitc regression, SVM etc.
+3. Enhance Database - Entity recogniton, NLP preprocessing (e.g. lemmatization, stopwords) and geocoding.
+4. Modelling - Peform TFIDF and Word2Vec and produce clusters and document similarity
+5. Surfacing - Front end in Flask, hosted on Azure.
+Can search and return modelling results.